coq/coq/doc/sphinx/language/extensions/match.rst

 .. flag:: Printing Wildcard

    Some variables in a pattern may not occur in the right-hand side of the pattern matching clause.
-When this flag is on (default), the variables having no occurrences in the right-hand side of the pattern matching clause are just printed using the wildcard symbol “_”.
+When this :term:`flag` is on (default), the variables having no occurrences in the right-hand side of the pattern matching clause are just printed using the wildcard symbol “_”.